 Does Tea Expire?

-Unfortunately, like other good things in life, tea doesn’t last forever.
+Yes, tea expires.
 But, if you store it well, you can still enjoy the rich goodness over a very long time.
 The longest-lasting of them all is black tea, it can stay fresh for up to 2 years.
 Other varieties, however, are not as lucky.

 Green tea and oolong have a pretty short life span of only up to 8 months.
 After this, the health benefits decline quite sharply.
 Even worse is Matcha tea, the delicious tea can’t survive for longer than a mere 3 months.